mamcer/mamcer/README.md

 Hi, I am Mario Moreno

-A software developer with more than 20 years of professional experience working with programming languages and technologies like C++, Ruby, C# (full framework and .net core, iis, sql server, etc. for several years) and since 2019 with Golang and other non Microsoft technologies.
-Also always working and tinkering with different technologies and platforms
+A software developer with more than 20 years of professional experience working with programming languages and technologies like C++, Ruby, C# and Golang on Windows and Linux platforms.

-In my [GitHub profile](https://github.com/mamcer) you can find different repositories with my most elaborated 'experiments'

-Lately I no longer develop like before, at least nothing outside fast POCs, scripts or little programs for a specific goal that mostly are not worth posting on GitHub
+Lately I no longer code like before, but I still preserve that passion about technology and desire to learn.
+Which end up instantiating in fast POCs, scripts, local infrastructure configuration or little programs for a specific goal that mostly are not worth posting on GitHub.
+Beyond the opportunities and professional experience in my workplace

 For more information and/or tech stories, you can see my [blog](https://mamcer.github.io/)